Maj. Barney assumes command of the 433rd LRS

-JOINT BASE SAN ANTONIO-LACKLAND, Texas – Maj.
-Jeffrey Barney assumed command of the 433rd Logistic Readiness Squadron during a ceremony here July 9, 2023.
-An assumption of command is a military tradition that represents a formal transfer of authority and responsibility for a unit to a commanding officer.
+Col. Jeanne Bisesi, 433rd Mission Support Group commander, presents the 433rd Logistic Readiness Squadron guidon to Maj.
+Jeffrey Barney during an assumption of command ceremony at Joint Base San Antonio-Lackland, Texas, July 9, 2023.
 The 433rd LRS's mission is to provide the logistical support necessary for the Alamo Wing to complete its assigned missions.
+(U.S. Air Force photo by Staff Sgt.
+Adriana Barrientos)

 |Date Taken: